OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 There are several options available to deploy Kubernetes: on bare metal, on-premise, and in the public cloud (custom Kubernetes build on virtual machines OR use a managed service).
 Kubernetes was designed to be highly portable and customers can easily switch between these installations, migrating their workloads.

-All of this potential customisation of Kubernetes means it can be designed to fit a large variety of scenarios; however, this is also its greatest weakness when it comes to security.
+All of this potential customization of Kubernetes means it can be designed to fit a large variety of scenarios; however, this is also its greatest weakness when it comes to security.
 Kubernetes is designed out of the box to be customizable and users must turn on certain functionality to secure their cluster.
 This means that the engineers responsible for deploying the Kubernetes platform need to know about all the potential attack vectors and vulnerabilities poor configuration can lead to.

 It is recommended to harden the underlying hosts by installing the latest version of operating system, hardening the operating system, implement necessary patch management and configuration management system, implementing essential firewall rules and undertake specific security measures depending on the datacenter environment.